 Use this tool to create a simple or multiple linear regression model for explanation or prediction.
 Available in Excel using the XLSTAT software.

 The principle of linear regression is to model a quantitative dependent variable Y through a linear combination of p quantitative explanatory variables, X1, X2, …, Xp.
-The determinist is written for observation i as follows:
+The linear regression equation is written for observation i as follows:

 yi = a1x1i + a2x2i + ... + apxpi + ei